Thank you for your interest in Binghamton University's accelerated degree programs. We look forward to receiving your application.

 During your senior year (88+ undergraduate credits), you will formally apply to the Graduate School.
 We recommend you begin the application process at least 1 month before your program's application deadline.
 Check with your department to find out if there are any special deadlines for accelerated degree program applicants.

-Complete the accelerated degree program application on BU Brain.
+Access BU Brain via the myBinghamton Portal and complete the accelerated degree program application.
 Choose the "Accelerated Graduate Degree Application for Admission," which is located in the "Home" tab.
 Answer the presented questions, then submit the application.

 Required Application Materials